Department of Motor Vehicle DMV Hearings in DUI cases

 The DMV relies on the “Chemical Test Refusal – 13353 CVC” form, which appears on the back of the DMV’s DS-367 form, to provide sufficient information to make their case that a refusal occurred.

 Above you will find the DMV refusal page, which is introduced as evidence in every DMV refusal hearing in a DUI case.
-This version is partially in Spanish.
+Our Orange County DUI attorneys argued this page in a hearing at the DMV that we won, and this version is partially in Spanish.
 The officer has to completely fill out the form (and this one was not filled out properly, which is why we won this refusal hearing at the DMV), and has to clearly indicate what the response from the driver was to the offer to take a test. (in this case the officer wrote “NO”).

 8- What if I was under age 21?
 How do DMV Hearings in DUI cases work then?